simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 }
 ```

-The EventBus interface is defined in the domain package and has two functions, one to publish an event and one to send a command.
+The *EventBus* interface is defined in the domain package and has two functions, one for publishing an event and one for sending a command.

 ```kotlin
 interface EventBus {